-[li] Select the Keys tab and click the New Hotkey icon.
+Select the Keys tab and click New > System-Wide Hotkey option:

 Click on the Hotkey field and push Win + E.

-(i.e. Hold down the Windows key, then push the E key, then release the Windows key.)
+[i]i.e. Hold down the Windows key, then push the E key, then release the Windows key.

-(If the keys do not work, or cause the Start Menu or Computer folder to open, you probably did not set the System-wide hotkey checkbox; you must do that first to be able to use the Windows key here.)
+If the keys do not work, or cause the Start Menu or Computer folder to open, make sure the System-wide hotkey checkbox is ticked; you must do that first to be able to use the Windows key here.

 If it still doesn't work, Windows may be intercepting the hotkey at a low-level and preventing Opus from seeing it.
 Make sure your version of Opus is up to date.